Last updated: 26 February 2018, 13:47

 Old charts of the river

 A chart was submitted by the Republic of Serbia Dept of Transport suggesting the existence of aircraft wreckage on the NW shore of the island of Čibuklija.
-This information conflicts with later discoveries, but may still be relevant.
+This information tallies with information submitted by the operator of the Dunav Trans ferry boat at Ram, who reports that a subsidiary island of silt formed around the aircraft.

 Dredging chart showing the position of known aircraft wreckage.
 Smederevo Port Authority, date unknown